 How can you use these chilies?

 With the black cobra’s bitter flavor, the best use case is drying to use in flakes and chili powders.
 It’s really the heat that these chilies can bring to the table that’s of greatest culinary interest, so dried and ground down to use as a heat source is common.

 While not recommended fresh, black cobra peppers can be used in soups and sauces to provide extra heat.
 Just consider the overall flavor balance carefully as the pepper’s bitterness can actually change the overall flavor profile.
 You may want to balance your recipe with a more flavorful fresh chili, especially one with fruity undertones like habanero.

 Where can you buy black cobra peppers?

 Given they aren’t the best tasting, don’t expect to pick these peppers up at your local grocer.
 Farmer’s markets, too, typically won’t carry them.
 The more common route is growing them yourself.
 These ornamental peppers look beautiful as landscaping or in containers, and they tend to overwinter decently well in frost-free areas.
-You can pick up black cobra pepper seeds online or at many gardening centers.
+You can pick up black cobra pepper seeds online (Amazon) or at many gardening centers.
 Be sure to also look for goat’s weed pepper seeds, as they may be named.